ghattisu/AC215_Bloodwise/dvc/README.md

 # Data Versioning using DVC
+- For data reproducibility and storage efficiency, data versioning is essential in machine learning and data science projects.
+We will be using [DVC](https://dvc.org/) as our data versioning tool.
+DVC (Data Version Control) is an open-source, Git-based tool that integrates seamlessly with Git, which is why we chose DVC for data versioning.
-In this project, we use DVC as our data versioning tool.
-Everything will be run inside containers using Docker.
+- Everything will be run inside containers using Docker.

 ## Prerequisites
 * Have tha latest Docker installed